Brooklyn Park police believe boy, almost 4, is one who fatally shot 2-year-old brother

 The 2-year-old was shot Thursday morning at the Huntington Place Apartments in the 5800 block of 73rd Avenue and died Saturday, said Deputy Police Chief Mark Bruley.

-The 20-year-old mother of the two boys and their 57-year-old grandmother were jailed on suspicion of covering up the crime after the fact and then released “so they could say their final goodbyes to the child” while he was on life support at the hospital, Bruley said.
+The 20-year-old mother and 57-year-old grandmother of the two boys were jailed on suspicion of covering up the crime after the fact and then released "so they could say their final goodbyes to the child" while he was on life support at the hospital, Bruley said.

-Also, the release allowed the mother to sign off on having her 2-year-old’s organs made available for donation, the deputy chief.
+The release also allowed the mother to sign off on having her 2-year-old's organs made available for donation, the deputy chief said.

 "We don't consider them a danger to society" or a flight risk, Bruley said.
 "They will get charged.
 I just felt like on the humanity side … it seemed like the right thing to do."